FrontendMasters/react-enlightenment/what-is-react.md

 # What is React?

 React is a JavaScript tool that makes it easy to reason about, construct, and maintain stateless and stateful user interfaces.
-It provides the means to declaratively define and divide a UI into components (aka React components) made up of HTML like nodes (aka React nodes).
+It provides the means to declaratively define and divide a UI into UI components (aka React components) made up of HTML like nodes (aka React nodes).

 I could ramble on trying to express in words what React is, but I think it is best just to show you.
-Don't try and figure out all the details as I describe React using code in this section.
+Don't try and figure out all the details yet as I describe React in this section.
 Just follow along grabbing a hold of the gist of it for now.
 The fine details will come later.

 ### A whirl wind tour of React components